How Outcome Measures Can Maximize a Patient’s Rehabilitation Potential

 These tools, often used in the medical community, are called outcome measures (OMs).
 There are two different types of OMs: “patient reported” and “performance.”
 Patient reported OMs tap into the perceptions of the person with the upper limb amputation.
 Performance measures “test” what that person is capable of either with or without a prosthesis, using tasks that can be objectively measured and compared.

-At Arm Dynamics, we utilize outcome measures to guide our patient care and maximize each patient’s rehabilitation potential.
+Our Arm Dynamics clinical therapy specialists utilize outcome measures to guide our patient care and maximize each patient’s rehabilitation potential.
 Each patient completes one or more OMs before being fit with their device, during the fitting & training process, and again once after they have received their final prosthesis.

 We do this for several reasons: patient confidence and comfort, insurance justification, and research purposes to further the science that helps those with a limb difference.